roytang/blog/content/quotes/sig.md

 ---

-&quot;We have nothing to fear but fear itself.&quot;
+"We have nothing to fear but fear itself."

 - Franklin Roosevelt